moritz-konarski/internship/programs/downloader/README.md

 2. Follow steps 1 and 2 outlined in
 <https://disc.gsfc.nasa.gov/data-access#python-requests> to get setup for this
 script.
-3. install [anaconda](https://www.anaconda.com/) for environment management (or use something equivalent).
+3. Install [anaconda](https://www.anaconda.com/) for environment management (or use something equivalent).
-4. clone this git repository and navigate to this folder
+4. Clone this git repository and navigate to this folder
 ```bash
 git clone https://github.com/moritz-konarski/internship.git
 ```
-5. create a conda environment from the included `downloader.yml` file by running
+5. Create a conda environment from the included `downloader.yml` file by running
 ```bash
 conda env create --file downloader.yml